LexiPugh/05-cw-game-water-drop/README.md

 - **Display a message when the game ends**
   - If the player scores **20 or more points**, show a **winning** message
   - If the player scores **less than 20 points**, show a **"try again"** message
-  - Store multiple possible messages for both winning and losing in an array
+  - Create one array of possible winning messages and one array of losing messages
-  - Pick a random message from the array to display each time
+  - Depending on whether the user wins or loses, randomly pick and display a message from the appropriate array

 ### Visual Styling